AlineQuadros/blog/_posts/2019-01-26-network-analysis-bacterial-communities.md

 In ecology, network analysis can be used to study the interactions between species, and to understand the organization of ecological communities.

 Networks are composed of **nodes** (and their attributes) and **edges** (and their attributes).
-Based on the relationships between these nodes and edges, a series of **metrics** can be obtained to describe the network.
 To build a network, these two datasets are necessary.
 For example, the project showed above, the nodes are the species (actually OTUs), and the edges represent associations between them.
 Attributes of **nodes** could be ID, species name, species function, habitat, etc. Attributes of **edges** are any  attribute indicating the strength of an association, or volume of or the nature of the association.
 In my case, they were "negative" (indicating a negative association), or "positive".
 More commonly, **edges** have a `weight` attribute that is used to determine the thickness of the lines.
+Based on the relationships between these nodes and edges, a series of **metrics** can be obtained to describe the network.

 In this project I used *network analysis* to study the organization of microbial communities found in rice fields contaminated with pesticides.
 The goal was to identify, among thousands of OTUs, groups (networks) of co-occurring microorganisms, and groups of antagonistic groups.
 The identification of co-occurring groups indicate the formation of consortia and/or facilitation between the microorganisms.
-Here's one of the main networks:
+Here's one of the main results:

 <img src="/blog/assets/images/net1.png">

-Networks of associated microorganisms.
 The black lines indicate a strong association (Spearman correlation coefficient > 0.8), whereas the red lines indicate a strong negative association, i.e., groups of organisms that rarely co-occurred in a sample.
 Figure produced using Gephi (see below).

+To build this visualization I used <a href="https://gephi.org/">GEPHI</a>, and *I highly recommend it*.
+Although there are packages that enable the visualization of networks inside R (and take my word, I tried all of them before adopting Gephi), none of them can produce figures as above in less than a few minutes and with minimum configuration.

+>Gephi is the leading visualization and exploration software for all kinds of graphs and networks.
+Gephi is open-source and free.
+Runs on Windows, Mac OS X and Linux.

-### How to organize the data and run basic network analysis in R
+### How to organize the data for network analysis and export it to GEPHI using R

 After calculating the Pearson correlation between all OTUs (correlation matrix), filtering (to keep only the strongest correlations, with Pearson coef. larger than 0.80 or  smaller than -0.8), and re-arranging it into a dataframe, this was how the data  `corr_dataset` looked like: